-Public input
+Public Input

-The Hill Community was invited to provide input regarding the proposed Development Code changes through the City's Online Town Hall and to speak during the Planning & Zoning Commission public hearing.
-The Online Town Hall launched April 16th and closed May 9th.
+The Hill Community was invited to provide input regarding the proposed Development Code changes through the City's Online Town Hall and to speak during the May 27th Planning & Zoning Commission public hearing.
+The Online Town Hall launched April 16 and closed May 9, 2021.
 Staff received ten comments in the Online Town Hall survey and one Next Door comment regarding driveways over the three weeks it was open.
-A report of the comments received - "Online Town Hall Results" - is attached.
+A report of the comments received and staff's responses - "Online Town Hall Results" - is attached.